32blit/32blit-sdk/docs/VisualStudio.md

 ## Troubleshooting

 If you see errors such as `Cannot open include file: 'SDL.h': No such file or directory` and `cannot open file 'SDL2.lib'` you've probably extracted the SDL development libraries wrong.
-Inside your sdl folders you should have the folders docs, include and lib not SDL2-2.0.10.
+Inside your sdl folder you should have the folders docs, include and lib not SDL2-2.0.10.